NotDarkn/ultradocs/docs/any/1-limbo/any-1-4.md

       Junp, punch the same coin back into V2, and slam to the ground.
 Repeat this until V2 dies.
       </p>
       <p>
       Charge an overpump and stand in the spot as shown.
-Wait until V2 jumps, then overpump to grab the arm as it spawns, then 3 times towards the exit, slam and slide into the exit using <a href="/speedrun-tech#slideways">Slideways</a> for extra speed.
+Wait until V2 jumps, then overpump to grab the arm as it spawns, then dash 3 times towards the exit, slam and slide into the exit using <a href="/speedrun-tech#slideways">Slideways</a> for extra speed.
     </p>
 </details>